DrMarc/slab/docs/hrtf.rst

 Virtually displaying 3D sound
 -----------------------------
-The HRTF describes the impact of the listeners ears, head and torso on incoming sound with respect to direction.
-Since this is the basis for localizing sounds in three dimensions, we can apply the HRTF to a generated sound to display it at a certain positions.
-The apply function returns an instance of the :class:`slab.Binaural`, because the transfer functions are ear-specific.
-In the example below we will apply the transfer function corresponding to three sound sources at different elevations along the central cone to generated white noise.
+The HRTF describes the directional filtering of incoming sounds by the listeners ears, head and torso.
+Since this is the basis for localizing sounds in three dimensions, we can apply the HRTF to a sound to evoke the impression of it coming from a certain direction in space when played through headphones.
+The :func:`HRTF.apply` function returns an instance of the :class:`slab.Binaural`, because the transfer functions are ear-specific.
+In the example below we will apply the transfer functions corresponding to three sound sources at different elevations along the vertical midline to white noise.

 .. plot::
     :include-source: